Robert A. Brady

 Councilwoman Jannie Blackwell serves as the Vice Chair of the Philadelphia Democratic Party, Co-Chair of the United Ward Leaders of Color, and Leader of the 46th Ward.

-Blackwell is a former educator and civil servant who served as a member of Philadelphia City Council for the West & Southwest Philadelphia’s 3rd District for 28 years.
+Blackwell is a former educator, aide to the Governor, State House of Representatives staffer, and civil servant who served as a member of Philadelphia City Council for the West & Southwest Philadelphia’s 3rd District for 28 years.

 Edgar "Sonny" Campbell, Jr.